SchoolOfCode/bc17-w5-d4-hackathon-rest-api-postgres-rmf/planning.md

 // clone the repository ✅
 // install dependencies ✅
 // test if the server starts ✅
-// setup a README file with the instructionto run the app ✅
+// setup a README file with the instructions to run the app ✅
-// test the endponints with postman ✅
+// test the endpoints with postman ✅
 // import the helper function into app.js ✅

 // **setting up database**